 I have a kitten or my cat is still growing:

-50/22 is your best bet for a kitten or still growing adult, the small amount of carbs (less than 5%) helps satisfy their high demand for quick energy.
+50/22 is your best bet for a kitten or still growing adult, the small amount of carbs/starches (less than 6%) helps satisfy their high demand for quick energy.

 ZERO can be fed to kittens or growing adults and we have many breeders who do just that.

-Little Bites should only be fed to very small kittens or cats with no teeth and should not be fed to Persians, because with their flat face they have a hard time picking up the small kibble.
+Li'l Bites should only be fed to very small kittens.
+It should not be fed to Persians, with their flat face they have a hard time picking up the small kibble.
 Once a cat is past the small kitten stage and is more of a teenager, they will almost always prefer the larger kibble size of our other foods.

 If you have more than one cat in the house and one is a kitten then you should feed all the cats in the house the food for a kitten.